Aug 27, 2020

 ROBERT: And why is George Carlin mentioned?

-ADAM GOPNIK: Oh, because Carlin is the wonderful sort of folk philosopher of language.
+ADAM GOPNIK: Oh, because Carlin is a wonderful sort of folk philosopher of language.

 ROBERT: You're talking about the comedian George Carlin?